tremby/Sprintly-GitHub/README.md

 	Creating symlink...
 	Hook was installed at <repository>/.git/hooks/commit-msg

+If a commit hook already existed, it is moved from `commit-msg` to `commit-msg.original`, but is still run after the Sprintly hook.

 **Important: you MUST install this manually in every git repository.
 This is a limitation of the way git implements hooks.
 Don't blame me!**